 Leonardo da Vinci’s ‘Salvator Mundi’, which last year smashed the record for the most expensive artwork ever sold at auction, was not considered one of the jewels of Charles I’s art collection.
 During the Interregnum, when ‘the late king’s goods’ were disposed of by the republican government, it was sold to a mason – the appropriately named John Stone – for £30, hardly a princely sum, even at seventeenth century prices.
 That will be one reason (I’m sure there are many others) why it’s not included in the Royal Academy’s new show, ‘Charles I: King and Collector’.

-Charles may have been a hopeless king but his eye for fine art was beyond reproach.
+Charles may have been a hopeless king but his eye for great art was almost faultless.
 One of his biggest coups was the purchase of Mantegna’s great cycle ‘The Triumphs of Caesar’ from the bankrupt Dukes of Gonzaga in 1629-32; all nine canvases (and they are huge) have been brought up from Hampton Court for the exhibition.
 In an adjoining room there’s a selection of tapestries from the Mortlake tapestry workshops based on the famous Raphael Cartoons, which Charles bought for £300 in 1623, when he was still Prince of Wales.
-Their acquisition demonstrates Charles’s astonishing precocity as a collector, all the more remarkable for having been achieved from a virtual standing start: earlier British monarchs weren’t exactly noted for their interest in the visual arts.
+This underlines Charles’s astonishing precocity as a collector, all the more remarkable for having been achieved from a virtual standing start: earlier British monarchs weren’t exactly noted for their interest in the visual arts.
 ‘But wait’, I hear you say, ‘what about Holbein at the Court of Henry VIII?’
 In fact, most of the Holbeins in the Royal Collection were acquired by Charles between 1625 and 1640.

-The spotlight in the exhibition falls most dazzlingly of all on the two biggest stars in the seventeenth century art firmament, Rubens and Van Dyck.
-Between them, the Flemish duo were responsible for transforming the unprepossessing king – he stood less than five foot in his stockinged feet – into, variously, proud family man, huntsman, Rex Imperator, even St. George saving England from the dragon.
-The impact of these paintings on later British art would be enormous (on his deathbed Thomas Gainsborough is said to have murmured, ‘We are all going to heaven, and Vandyck is of the company’).’
+The spotlight of the exhibition falls most dazzlingly of all on the two biggest stars in the seventeenth century art firmament, Rubens and Van Dyck, who between them transformed the unprepossessing king – he stood less than five foot in his stockinged feet – into, variously, country gent, father of the nation, Rex Imperator, even St. George saving England from the dragon.
+The impact of these paintings on later British art would be enormous (on his deathbed Thomas Gainsborough is said to have murmured, ‘We are all going to heaven, and Vandyck is of the company’).

 The RA is launching its 250th anniversary in grand style.
-And if all this isn’t enough, you might stroll through Green Park to The Queen’s Gallery to see Charles II: Art & Power (to 13 May).
+If all this isn’t enough, you could stroll through Green Park to The Queen’s Gallery to see Charles II: Art & Power (to 13 May).
 Truth be told, the Merrie Monarch wasn’t in the same class as his father when it came to collecting art.
 Still, it’s a worthy sequel – Charles II: It’s Buyback Time, you might say.